Gandhabba in a Human Body – an Analogy

 A Soldier in a Totally-Enclosed Military Tank

-• Let us also assume that the tank’s movement is also fully automated, i.e., the soldier cannot drive it manually.
+• Let us also assume that the tank’s movement is fully automated, i.e., the soldier cannot drive it manually.

 A Gandhabba inside a Physical Body